How Can We Help?

 - In combat, have your action ready for when your turn comes up.
 Please PM questions to your ST ahead of time, if possible.

 - We are here to have fun.
 If you are not having fun, please submit feedback.
 If you are having fun, and you want to sing praises for the team or tell them about an awesome and/or helpful player, please submit feedback.
 We love hearing from you!

 There are some expectations of an ST that all players will have for you:

 - Schedule scenes with as much notice as possible (Typically 1 Week+), and post an announcement in the forums to accompany the scene calendar post.

 - Brief OOC notice or warning for planned danger rating that is more dangerous than usual before the scene starts.
 Ask for any questions before you begin and allow players to leave if they want before the scene starts.

 - Open Communication between players and staff.
 (Check PMs frequently)

 - Keep all logs (PM and Main Chat).

-- If any concerns come up in the scene address them as swiftly as possible or set a time to follow up with the player later.
+- Listen to and address all concerns.
+If any concerns come up in the scene, address them as swiftly as possible or set a time to follow up with the player later.